-Behind The Rise Of The Anti-Trump Twitter Conspiracy Theorists
+The New Twitter Detectives Want To Bring Down Trump Without Becoming Alex Jones

 In keeping with the tradition of the Blue Detectives, Khan is self-aware and by no means reckless.
 “You have to be careful because you don’t want to get into Alex Jones territory,” he joked.
 “You can’t run around yelling and making accusations.
 It’s about recognizing patterns that then require more digging.”
 Khan for his part is constantly thinking about his tone and how frequently he posts in order not to appear like somebody who’s taken his conspiracy too far.
 “How you do it divides you from somebody who’s asking the questions our senators and media should’ve asked and somebody who’s a conspiracy theorist.”

 Members of the Upside Down media are paying attention, too.
-“It’s even happening to people who have reputations in the media for being pretty normal,” new right blogger and Twitter personality, Mike Cernovich told BuzzFeed News.
+“It’s even happening to people who have reputations in the media for being pretty normal,” new right blogger and Twitter personality Mike Cernovich told BuzzFeed News.
 “I saw this great meme the other day that said if there’s ever a terrorist attack in America under Trump the left is going to go full Infowars.
 And I think that’s totally true.”
 For Cernovich, the rise of the left’s conspiracy-theory tendencies is an opportunity to appeal to a broader audience.

 “Honestly, that’s why I’ve pivoted with my brand and my trolling today compared to a year ago is mild,” he said.
 While Cernovich is still waging a Twitter war against the mainstream media and the left, his admitted softening highlights just how much the roles of the duelling media ecosystems of the far left and far right have reversed.

-“They’ve adopted that fringe level mentality aggressively,” Cernovich said.
+“They’ve adopted that fringe-level mentality aggressively,” Cernovich said.
 “People on left are making themselves look ridiculous and so I see it as an opportunity to look reasonable by comparison.”

 Caroline O’Donovan contributed reporting to this story.